foreverstupid/Lang/doc/Lang.md

 ### Indexator

 Indexator can be applied to any variable or a string value.
 Applying to the variable indexator returns a new variable that represents an indexed variable (that can not exist yet).
-Applying to a string value indexator returns a one-character string that contains the character in the string at the certain position.
+Applying to a string value indexator returns an one-character string that contains the character in the string at the certain position.
 Note, that indexing has more priority than dereferencing, so the following code is invalid:
 ```
 str = "abcd";
 $str[0];    # firstly we try to get "str[0]" variable (that doesn't exist) and then take its value